Free Trial Periods

-Configure subscription products to begin with an initial free trial period during which FastSpring does not charge the consumer.
-The subscription's first billing will take place the day after the end of the free trial period.
+You can add a free trial period to a subscription, during which FastSpring does not charge the customer for the service.
+The subscription’s first billing will take place the day after you configure the free trial to expire.

-- Click the subscription you want to add a free trial to.
+- In the FastSpring App, navigate to Products > Subscriptions.
+Select the subscription to which you would like to add a free trial period.
 The Details page appears.

-- In the Pricing section, click Edit.
-The Edit Subscription Pricing popup opens.
+- In the Pricing section, click Edit, the Edit Subscription Pricing popup appears.

 - In the Subscription Type section of the popup, enter the number of days you want the free trial to last in the Free Trial Days field.

 - Click Save at the bottom of the dialog.
-To configure other parts of the dialog, see Subscription Pricing.
+To configure other parts of the subscription, see Create and Edit a Subscription.

-When a consumer visits your Web Storefront, subscription products with a free trial appear with a price of 0.
-However, consumer payment details are still collected for subscriptions with automatic renewals so FastSpring can charge them following the trial period.
-Click Subscription Terms under the price to expand details regarding the billing schedule.
+On the checkout page, subscriptions with free trial periods appear with the price of 0.
+However, customers must input their payment information on Automatic-Renewal Subscriptions in order for FastSpring to be able to bill them at the end of the trial period.
+Customers can click Subscription Terms under the price to expand details regarding the billing schedule.

-FastSpring does not charge the consumer immediately (provided there are no other items in the order).
-When the consumer selects a payment method, the button in the payment information dialog is labeled Save Payment Details rather than Pay $X.
+If there are no other items in the order, the button in the payment information dialog is labeled Save Payment Details instead of Pay $_.

-The order completion page also displays a summary of the free transaction and the future charges, with a Subscription Terms link the consumer can click to see more details.
+The order completion page displays a summary of the free transaction, and future charges.
+The customer can click on the Subscription Terms link to see more details regarding upcoming billing cycles.

-When a consumer places an order for a subscription with a free trial period, they are notified in the popup that they will not be charged that day.
-After the consumer fills out the information for future charges, the popup window reads “You have not been charged today” and saves the order information for future charges.
+When the customer places an order for a subscription with a free trial period, they are notified in the popup that they will not be charged that day.
+After the consumer fills out the information for future charges, the popup window reads “You have not been charged today”.
+The Storefront saves the payment information for future charges.

 Manual Renewal Subscriptions

-If you allow the consumer to create a Manual Renewal Subscription, no payment details are required.
-Consumers who do this are not prompted to enter any payment details in your Storefront.
-For FastSpring to be able to charge them for future subscriptions, they must log on to the Account Management page before the end of the free trial period and provide payment details.
+If you allow customers to create a Manual Renewal Subscription, no payment details are required.
+Customers who do this are not prompted to enter any payment details in your Storefront.
+For FastSpring to be able to charge them for future subscriptions, they must provide payment details in the Account Management page before the end of the free trial period.

-If you detect that a consumer has repeatedly signed up for the same free trial subscription, you can potentially determine the consumer and cancel their subsequent subscriptions.
-Note that this solution requires some degree of technical capabilities, including the use of Webhooks and FastSpring API.
+If you detect that a customer has repeatedly signed up for the same free trial, you can potentially determine who the customer is and cancel their subsequent subscriptions.
+However, this requires technical skills and utilizing Webhooks and the API.

-If you subscribe to the subscription.activated Webhook event, FastSpring notifies you when a new subscription is activated.
-The subscription.activated event payload includes the consumer's account ID.
-FastSpring automatically creates new consumer accounts when an order is made from an email that is unaffiliated with previous store orders.
-When a consumer places an order with a previously-established email address, FastSpring automatically associates the new order with the same consumer account ID.
+If you subscribe to the subscription.activated webhook event, FastSpring notifies you when a new subscription is activated.
+This payload includes the customer’s Account ID.
+FastSpring automatically creates a new customer account when an order is placed from an email that is unaffiliated with the previous store orders.
+If the consumer inputs a known email address, FastSpring automatically associates the new order with the same Account ID.